lvlivingston/bamabargainbarn/readme.md

 ### **Stretch Goals**

 ###### User Stories
+- [ ] AAU, I want to learn how to equalize my body's unique constitution to enjoy a balanced mind, body, and spirit.
+- [ ] AAU, I want the ability to take a quiz to learn my Ayurvedic dosha type.
+- [ ] AAU, I want the web application to determine my dosha type based upon my provided answers from the quiz.
+- [ ] AAU, I want the web application to suggest a food recommendations, exercise routines, and other preventative health methods based upon my dosha type.
 - [ ] AAU, I want the ability to search the web application via a search bar, regardless of what page I'm on.
 - [ ] AAU, I want the ability to create a profile once I'm ready to purchase something.
 - [ ] AAU, I want the ability to log-in and reference my dosha type and the recommendations from time to time.